noborus/trdsql/README.md

 ####  4.10.1. <a name='jqexpression'></a>jq expression

-If json has a hierarchy, you can filter by jq expression.
+If json has a hierarchy, you can filter by [jq](https://stedolan.github.io/jq/) expression.

+The jq expression is implemented using [gojq](https://github.com/itchyny/gojq).

 menu.json